 Flutter.
 What is it?

 Flutter is Google’s free and open-source software development kit (SDK) for developing cross-platform mobile applications.
-Flutter allows developers to create high-performance, scalable applications with appealing and functional user interfaces for Android or iOS using a single platform-agnostic codebase.
-Flutter is based on a collection of pre-made widgets that allow developers to quickly launch their own mobile applications.
+It allows developers to create high-performance, scalable applications with appealing and functional user interfaces for Android or iOS using a single platform-agnostic codebase.
+It is based on a collection of pre-made widgets that allow developers to quickly launch their own mobile applications.

 How Flutter Works